 information about your eligibility to work in the UK; and

 The data held about you in iTrent may have been collected in a variety of ways.
-For example, data may have been entered by you via Employee Self-Service (ESS), your manager via Manager Self-Service (MSS) or it may have been entered centrally and have been collected from sources such as application forms, other internal systems such as the Student & Applicant Management Information System (SAMIS), employee relations cases or during other HR and Payroll processes.
+For example, data may have been entered by you via Employee Self-Service (ESS) or your manager via Manager Self-Service (MSS).
+Or it may have been entered centrally and have been collected from sources such as application forms, other internal systems such as the Student & Applicant Management Information System (SAMIS), employee relations cases or during other HR and Payroll processes.

 The University may also collect personal data about you from third parties, such as references supplied by former employers, companies or organisations providing specific services to, or on behalf of, the University such as its Occupational Health service and information from criminal records checks permitted by law.